Back to Posts

 Post

 Identity fraud is no longer limited to isolated phishing scams or weak passwords.
 Today’s cybercriminals deploy increasingly sophisticated, multi-layered attacks — from deepfake videos and manipulated images to the injection of biometric data, forged documents, or pre-recorded videos into digital systems.
+This trend is particularly worrying for the banking sector and fintech companies, given the rapid digitalisation of their services.

 According to IBM’s 2024 Cybersecurity Report, 43% of breaches involving biometric systems are directly linked to presentation and injection attacks.
 This alarming figure highlights not only the growing complexity of fraud tactics, but also the urgent need to strengthen authentication mechanisms.